devnationworld/resources/README.md

 [30 days to form a new habit of coding – are you in?](https://www.geeksforgeeks.org/30-days-to-form-a-new-habit-of-coding-are-you-in) GeeksforGeeks has launched 30 Days of Code, a free course where you can attempt one coding question every day for 30 days and can master your Data structure and Algorithm skills.
 [GEEKSFORGEEKS]

 ## Lists
+[17 killer websites for web developers.](https://javascript.plainenglish.io/17-killer-websites-for-web-developers-13e1e30345b8) Keeping websites handy can be the ultimate productivity hack, Here are some of the best websites Harsh Makadia uses to make his life easier.
+[JAVASCRIPT.PLAINENGLISH]

 [8 mobile app security best practices developers should follow.](https://dev.to/kovalchuk/8-mobile-app-security-best-practices-developers-should-follow-544o) Best protected applications are those developed using the security by design approach when security is taken into account on the initial stages of the development process.
 [DEVTO]

 [Top 50 data structure and algorithms interview questions for programmers.](https://medium.com/javarevisited/50-data-structure-and-algorithms-interview-questions-for-programmers-b4b1ac61f5b0) Frequently asked programming interview questions from different interviews for programmers at different levels of experience.
 [MEDIUM.JAVAREVISITED]